bibanon/android-development-codex/LG-Optimus-G-E970.md

 After getting a Nexus 4, my brother needed a more powerful smartphone, so I decided to pass it down to him, and shop for a new one. $300 unlocked was my maximum price, so that ruled out pretty much all the phones I wanted (SGS4 GPE, HTC One GPE, Sony Xperia Z).

 I was about to buy another Nexus 4, but I discovered that the AT&T LG Optimus G E970 had exactly the same hardware, but added an SDCard slot and LTE support.
 It could even be reflashed to accept Nexus 4 ROMs.

-So, I bought one in great condition for only $250, and a SIM unlock cost $10.
+Best of all, [it could be found in mint condition on Swappa for only $200](http://swappa.com/buy/lg-optimus-g-att), far less than the more popular Nexus 4.
+The SIM unlock for T-Mobile cost just $10.

 In this guide, you too can turn an LGOG into a Nexus 4 with LTE and an SDCard slot.